Jarkadie/Wave-Function-Collapse/README.md

 # Wave-Function-Collapse
-A crude implementation of the wave function collapse algorithim as showed of in https://github.com/mxgmn/WaveFunctionCollapse As of 7/14/2022 tiles and their adjacencies are hard coded as opposed to finding patterns in a given image and constructing a larger one
+A crude implementation of the wave function collapse algorithim as shown of [here](https://github.com/mxgmn/WaveFunctionCollapse).
+As of **7/14/2022** tiles and their adjacencies are hard coded as opposed to finding patterns in a given image and constructing a larger one

 **Tiles used:**
 ![](/site/pathway/0.png) ![](/site/pathway/1.png) ![](/site/pathway/2.png) ![](/site/pathway/3.png) ![](/site/pathway/4.png) ![](/site/pathway/5.png) ![](/site/pathway/6.png) ![](/site/pathway/7.png) ![](/site/pathway/8.png) ![](/site/pathway/9.png)